British Gymnastics to name banned coaches

 The damning £3m Whyte Review outlined in a 306-page report incidents of athletes being made to train on broken bones, punished for needing the toilet and sat on by coaches.

-Gymnasts were subjected to excessive weight management - which left some with eating disorders described as the "tyranny of the scales" by Anne Whyte QC.
+Gymnasts were subjected to excessive weight management - which left some with eating disorders described as the "tyranny of the scales" by Anne Whyte KC.

 Athletes were shouted and sworn at and had their bags searched for food.